javierballesteros1/GNN-solubility-of-a-molecule-with-Zinc/README.md

 This value is the target to be predicted.

 ### Batching of graphs
-As explained in the [PyG documentation](https://pytorch-geometric.readthedocs.io/en/latest/notes/colabs.html), similar to what is done in the image or language domain, by rescaling or padding each example into a set of equally-sized shapes, and examples are then grouped in an additional dimension, in graph analysis a good idea is to batch the graphs before inputting them into a Graph Neural Network to guarantee full GPU utilization.
+As explained in the documentation of PyG in [Google Colab 3.
+Graph Classification with Graph Neural Networks](https://pytorch-geometric.readthedocs.io/en/latest/notes/colabs.html), similar to what is done in the image or language domain, by rescaling or padding each example into a set of equally-sized shapes, and examples are then grouped in an additional dimension, in graph analysis a good idea is to batch the graphs before inputting them into a Graph Neural Network to guarantee full GPU utilization.
 The length of this dimension is then equal to the number of examples grouped in a mini-batch and is typically referred to as the batch_size.

 Therefore, PyG opts for another approach to achieve parallelization across a number of examples.
 Here, adjacency matrices are stacked in a diagonal fashion (creating a giant graph that holds multiple isolated subgraphs), and node and target features are simply concatenated in the node dimension: